 You ask permission from this part to get to know the exile (wounded inner child part) that it is protecting.
 For example, if the part is afraid of being rejected, you probably have an exile who was rejected as a child.
 You find out about the exile’s history that caused it to be carrying these emotional wounds.
 Then you follow the sequence of IFS steps for healing this exile so it feels whole and good about itself.

 As a result, your People-Pleasing Part doesn’t need to protect the exile anymore, so it can let go of its job and allow you to have your personal power.
 There is a guided meditation for doing this IFS work under the People-Pleasing Pattern in Self-Therapy Journey (see below).

 What Drives You to Please People?
-Learn about the underlying psychology behind your People-Pleasing and how to change it.
+Take this quiz to learn about the underlying psychology behind your People-Pleasing and how to change it.